 Topics: Parallel Computing, GPU Hardware, Elements of CUDA Language, Data Transfer, Vector and Matrix Operations, Simple Application for N-Body Problem.

 CUDA by Example, of Jason Sanders and Edward Kandrot .
 Our course is inspired by this book

-and lectures of the authors, but will cover much less details; on the other hand we will learn
+and lectures of the authors, will cover much less details, but go for some topics beyond the content of

 (Responsible for contents: Rainer Spurzem )